DevExpress/testcafe/docs/articles/documentation/why-testcafe/README.md

 The server-client architecture of TestCafe allows it to execute system-level and in-browser code.

 * TestCafe uses [high-level system APIs](https://github.com/DevExpress/testcafe-browser-tools) to launch and manage browsers.
 This is necessary to achieve full control over test execution.
-* TestCafe tests are full-fledged Node.js scripts.
-They can launch services and applications, read and write system files, make use of your favourite libraries.
+* TestCafe tests are Node.js scripts.
+They can launch services and applications, read and write system files, make use of your favorite libraries.
-* At the same time, TestCafe is capable of performing in-browser actions with client-side automation scripts.
-This is how TestCafe handles asynchronous events, simulates user activity, and executes custom (user-defined) JavaScript.
+* TestCafe uses client-side automation scripts to execute in-browser actions.
+This is how our testing library handles asynchronous events, simulates user activity, and executes user-defined JavaScript.

 Our experience shows that this hybrid approach gives users the best of both worlds.
 Early versions of TestCafe ran entirely in the browser.
 This caused a number of issues.
 The tests’ capabilities were limited, the application often interfered with page execution, and the sub-optimal logic separation caused browser crashes.
 Since then, we decoupled the engine, exposed the underlying Node.js API, and implemented a test runner that executes test scripts server-side.